How to Avoid Moving Scams

 relocation performed by a professional mover does not have to be a pipe dream.
 Below are some tips for choosing a mover for a happy, successful relocation:

 Demand an On-Site Estimate: Allied Van Lines provides FREE

 on-site moving estimates.

-Once you get the address, make sure you Google it or drive to the location to verify
+Check the Company's Address: A REAL mover will have a REAL address.
+Once you get the address, make sure you Google it or drive to the location to verify its legitimacy.

-of the best ways to find a great mover?
-Word of mouth from people they have moved
+Ask for Recommendations from Friends, Family and Neighbors: One of the best ways to find a great mover?
+Word of mouth from people they have moved before.

-all the time.
+Ask your Real Estate Agent: Real estate agents help people move all the time.
 They are a great source for a reputable mover.

 Get Three Competitive In-Home Estimates: Get three estimates from three different moving companies.
 If there is a significant disparity, this will help you to easily identify a fraud.

 Choose a mover who Bases Price off Weight, Not Cubic Feet: This will help guarantee and lock in the estimate they provide you initially.

 Check the mover's Complaint History: If a mover has more than eight complaints on a given complaint website (Better Business Bureau, etc.), then you might want to rethink electing them as your mover.